 Breast Mesh Side Effect Lawsuit Overview

-Internal bra devices, sometimes referred to as breast mesh scaffolds, are surgical implants made from mesh materials that were originally developed for hernia repair and other soft-tissue reinforcement.
-In recent years, these same materials have been repurposed and marketed to plastic surgeons as internal support slings, intended to maintain breast shape and stability following breast augmentation, breast lifts, or breast reconstruction surgeries.
+Often referred to as breast mesh scaffolds, these surgical implants are made from materials originally designed for hernia repair and other soft-tissue reinforcement.
+In recent years, they have been repurposed and sold to plastic surgeons as internal support slings intended to maintain breast shape and stability following augmentation, lift, or reconstruction procedures.

-Despite manufacturers marketing these products for cosmetic surgeries or post-mastectomy reconstruction, none were approved or cleared by the U.S. Food and Drug Administration (FDA) as safe or effective for implantation in breast tissue.
+Although manufacturers sold these products that were used off-label for cosmetic and post-mastectomy breast surgeries, none have been approved or cleared by the U.S. Food and Drug Administration (FDA) for safe or effective use in breast tissue.

 Who Qualifies for a Breast Mesh Lawsuit?